saicharan2603/ClassificationModel/README.md

-# Assignment 1 - Image Classification using Neural Netwrok
+# Assignment 1 - Image Classification using Neural Network

 CS776A: Deep Learning for Computer Vision.